TaitoUnited/wordpress-template/README.md

 ## Links

 Non-production basic auth credentials: TODO: change `user` / `painipaini`.
-If the admin account is shared among people, you can find the admin credentials from a shared password manager.
+If the admin account is shared among people, you can find the admin credentials from shared password manager.

 [//]: # (GENERATED LINKS START)